jnccd/music-player-sync-server/docs/mobile-client-and-shared-core.md

   ends or is skipped, and a song skipped early is voted down by that same logic - exactly like the desktop client (an earlier mobile UI had `Dislike`/`Lock in`/`Upvote` buttons that called `SongVotingService` directly, which duplicated rules that already live in `GetNextSong`/`GetPreviousSong`).
+* **Media notification / background playback**: `MobilePlaybackNotificationService` is a foreground service (type `mediaPlayback`) owning an ongoing `MediaStyle` notification and a `MediaSession` - cover art, title, artist/album and previous/play-pause/next in the shade and on the lock screen.
+It is the reason playback survives leaving the app.
+Its buttons call the same shared services the UI calls, so the vote logic cannot drift between the two.
+Platform APIs only (`Notification.MediaStyle` + `MediaSession`), no AndroidX Media.
+  Note that the notification's progress row reads the duration from `MediaMetadata`, not from `PlaybackState`.
 * **Launcher icon**: converted from the desktop client's `MusicPlayerAvaloniaPort/Assets/icon.ico` (the 256x256 PNG frame embedded in it is extracted losslessly - Android cannot use `.ico`).
 Android 8+ gets a real **adaptive icon** (`mipmap-anydpi-v26/ic_launcher.xml`: `@color/ic_launcher_background` + a 108dp